 There is strictly no camping on site at WOMADelaide as the venue is part of the Botanic Gardens of Adelaide.

 Fundraising is not permitted by anyone on site.
-If you would like your organisation to have a presence at WOMADelaide please apply for a Display Stall space via our APPLY page.
+If you would like your organisation to have a presence at WOMADelaide please apply to hold a Not-For-Profit Display stall.

 Absolutely no flyering is permitted inside the festival grounds or outside the entrances due to our obligation of care for Botanic Park and our zero waste-to-landfill targets.
 WOMADelaide's distribution of paper handouts is restricted to the official pocket-guide.

 WOMADelaide is a SMOKE FREE event and this includes E-cigarettes.
 This is in keeping with the South Australian Government health regulations that ban smoking from all outdoor dining areas.
 Smoking is only permitted in designated smoking zones – all other areas of the Park are SMOKE FREE (including E-cigarettes).
 Cigarettes are not sold at WOMADelaide.
 Designated smoking areas will be clearly marked on the festival map.

 If you have any suggestions or comments, please write to us at firstname.lastname@example.org.
 During the festival itself, our friendly front of house staff, crowd care volunteers, or Info Booth staff will be able to direct any enquiries.